 Material: Silver and gold coins—mostly minted before the Great Depression—have a higher value than their copper and bronze counterparts.

-Grade: Also known as condition, grade is key to the aesthetic of the coin.
+Grade: Also known as a condition, the grade is key to the aesthetic of the coin.
 Appraisers and collectors place a higher price on undamaged and uncirculated coins.
-Like any antique, dents, scratches, corrosion and carbon spots can lower the grade of the coin.
+Like any antique, dents, scratches, corrosion, and carbon spots can lower the grade of the coin.

 Pro Tip: Cleaning a coin does not increase its grade.
 It’s best to leave it in its original condition.